mpaditya/EVA4-B2/S5 Notebook 5/Readme.md

 Model has attained test acuracy of 99.40 there may be scope for improvement.

-We can improve the test accuracy (reduce mis-classifications) by using Image Augmentation.the next Notebook.
+We can improve the test accuracy (reduce mis-classifications) by using Image Augmentation the next Notebook.